rfabbri/vxl-1/README.md

   cd ../algo/tests        # dbdet/algo/tests
   make

-  # $LEMSVPE will be set if you followed scripts/devsetup/tips
+  # $LEMSVXL will be set if you followed scripts/devsetup/tips
-  cd $LEMSVXL/contrib/edge_det
-  make
+  cd $LEMSVXL/contrib/edge_det # We suggest, if you are not in lemsvxl-bin folder, use sw command make

   # now build the rest